FusionAuth/fusionauth-site/site/_drafts/securely-implement-oauth-in-react.md

 The first of these is done by making a request to FusionAuth's `/logout` endpoint.
 The others are done locally with `res.clearCookie` and `req.session.destroy`.

-After cleaning up, we'll redirect to `/`, and everything will be completely reset.
+After cleaning up, we'll redirect to the React app, and everything will be completely reset.

 ```js
 const express = require('express');